 Renew your license

 Complete the renewal process.
-Licenses are free to renew if they are completed before January 31, 2022.
-If a business has changed locations within City Limits, there will be a $25 fee to license the new location.
+Renewals are free if completed online before December 31, 2023.
+Business licenses renewed after December 31 will be assessed a $25 late renewal fee.
+If the business has changed locations within City Limits, there will be a $25 fee to license the new location.

 For additional assistance please review our detailed Business License Renewal guide.